Embedding asymptotically expansive system: The case of zero-dimensional systems

 \subsection{Proof of Propostion \ref{zer}}

 We first deal with aperiodic systems.
 For general systems with periodic points the proof is a little more involved as we need to encode periodic points.
-We will adapt the construction of Krieger \cite{Kri} (Theorem \ref{kkkk}) using the $per$-expansiveness property and the nested marker property given in Lemma \ref{mar}.\\
+In this last case we will adapt the construction of Krieger \cite{Kri} (Theorem \ref{kkkk}) using the $per$-expansiveness property and the marker property given in Lemma \ref{mar}.\\

-Observe first that in any case one only needs to embed our system in a shift space with some finite alphabet.
+Observe first that in any case one only needs to embed our system in a full shift with some finite alphabet.
 Indeed the topological entropy and the cardinality of periodic points with least period $n$ for any $n$ will be preserved by our Borel embedding so that by applying Krieger Theorem for topological expansive systems (Theorem \ref{kkkk}) we get after a composition an embedding in the shift space with the desired number of letters (but also in any subshift of finite type with the suitable lower bound on the topological entropy and cardinality of periodic points).